lunatech-labs/lunatech-labs.github.com/jobs/_posts/2012-01-04-front-end-developer.md

 ### Send your CV

-Send us your CV with motivation to Egor Kloos (egor.kloos@lunatech.com), we’re looking forward to hearing from you.
+Send us your CV with motivation to employment@lunatech.com, we’re looking forward to hearing from you.
 If you have any web sites to show us, including your own blog or portfolio, please include these links in your CV.